 Pope says wants to make trip to South Sudan with Anglican leader

+Pope Francis waves as he leads his Sunday Angelus prayer in Saint Peter's square at the Vatican February 26, 2017.
 Pope Francis said on Sunday he wants to make a trip to South Sudan together with the head of the Anglican Church to bring attention to the suffering of people stricken by civil war and famine.
-Francis made the disclosure in impromptu comments during a visit to Rome's Anglican church, the first to the parish by a pope, to mark the 200th anniversary of its opening.

 Discussions